pwalsh/notebooks/README.md

 # Jupyter Notebooks

-A collection of Jupyter notebooks.
+A collection of Jupyter notebooks for data exploration.

 ## Open Data Projects with Python